||||

 This is efficient from the perspective of engagement metrics.
 It is disastrous from the perspective of culture.
 The system eliminates the inefficient content that culture requires: the challenging text that changes perspective, the slow narrative that requires sustained attention, the minority view that prevents consensus from calcifying, the complex argument that resists compression.
 The inefficiency is replaced with a narrowing, a closure, a substitution of engagement for meaning.

-If machine systems become primary mediators of language as would happen if the time consuming task of language generation is off-loaded mostly or entirely to language models to the extent that most language humans encounter is generated by, filtered by, or shaped by algorithmic optimization, then the culture experiences a degradation of linguistic diversity.
+Machine systems seem destomed tp become primary mediators of language as humans off-load the time consuming task of language generation is off-loaded mostly or entirely to language models.
+Most language humans encounter will be generated by, filtered by, or shaped by algorithmic optimization resulting in degradation.

 This does not require conscious intent or malevolence.
 It is a consequence of optimization applied at scale.
 As machine-mediated language becomes dominant, humans encounter less variation in linguistic form and more standardization.
 They read texts that are statistically optimized for comprehension, which means they encounter fewer syntactic surprises, fewer unusual word choices, fewer grammatical innovations.
 They are recommended content based on engagement metrics, which means they encounter less challenge and more confirmation.
 They generate text using predictive systems, which means they outsource the generative act to a system optimized for reproduction, not innovation.